 (4) The amounts reported in the Change in Pension Value column reflect the aggregate change in the actuarial present value of each NEO's accumulated benefit under the retirement plans in which they participate.
 See the "Employee Benefits" section on page 54 and "Retirement Plans and Nonqualified Deferred Compensation Plans" section on page 55.
 The present values of accrued benefits at December 31, 2017 and December 31, 2018 are based on the RP-2014 Healthy Annuitant Mortality Tables, gender distinct, with generational projections from 2006 using Scale MP-2017 (for 2017) and Scale MP-2018 (for 2018) and a discount rate of 3.80% and 4.40%, respectively.
-The present value of accrued benefits at December 31, 2019 is based on the Pri-2012 Healthy Annuitant Mortality Tables, sex distinct, with generational projection from 2019 is based on the Pri-2012 Healthy Annuitant Mortality Tables, sex distinct, with generational projection from 2019 and using Scale MP-2019 and using a discount rate of 3.30%.
+The present value of accrued benefits at December 31, 2019 is based on the Pri-2012 Healthy Annuitant Mortality Tables, sex distinct, with generational projection from 2012 using Scale MP-2019 and using a discount rate of 3.30%.
 Participants are assumed to retire at age 62 or current age, if later.